Guide to Rising Damp

 What is Rising Damp / Salt Damp?

-Rising damp (or also known as Salt Damp) in buildings occurs when (typically salty) ground moisture slowly rises up through the brickwork and mortar of a building by a capillary action.
+Rising damp—also called salt damp—occurs when salty ground moisture rises through brickwork and mortar by capillary action.

-In simple terms, the water rises up the wall of a building in the same way that a sponge will soak up the surrounding water by a sink or oil travels upwards through the wick of a lamp.
+In simple terms, the moisture travels up a wall the same way a sponge absorbs water beside a sink or a lamp wick draws oil upward.

 What causes Rising Damp?